 This one is huge, so don't ignore it.
 I know instantly whether the email I just got came from an automatic RSS to email system.
 It's boxy and dry.
 The email robotically spits out the post title and the first couple of paragraphs for me to read.

 No introduction.
-No “Hey, Steve!”.
+No, “Hey, Steve!”.
 No personalization at all.

 This isn't smart blogging.
 It's not smart digital marketing.

 Sorry, but that's not why I sign up for email lists.
-If all I wanted was a notification of the blogger's latest content, I'd use a service like Feedly and save myself the trouble of deleting the emails.
+If all I wanted were a notification of the blogger's latest content, I'd use a service like Feedly and save myself the trouble of deleting the emails.

 Instead, it reads like the blogger put more effort into writing the email specifically to you rather than automating a mass email to their entire list.